soSoboyy/Westminster-Courses/README.md

 # Westminster-Courses

-The following folder contains some courses during my undergrad at the university of Westminster
+The following folder contains some courses during my undergrad at the university of Westminster.

-Y2021:
-- Database Design
-- .

-Y2022:
-- Database Systems
-- .

 Y2023:
-- Stategic Management of Information Systems
+-Strategic Management of Information Systems -Information Driven Entrepreneurship and Enterprise